bent10/marked-extensions/packages/footnote/readme.md

 - `prefixId`: The prefix ID for footnotes.
 Defaults to `'footnote-'`.

+- `prefixData`: The prefix for the main data attribute for footnotes.
+Defaults to `''`, an empty string, making the attribute equal `data-footnotes`.

 - `description`: The description of footnotes, used by `aria-labeledby` attribute.
 Defaults to `'Footnotes'`.

 - `refMarkers`: If set to `true`, it will place footnote reference in square brackets, like this: `[1]`.
 Defaults to `false`.

+- `footnoteDivider`: If set to `true`, it will insert a horizontal rule above the footnotes at the bottom of the page.
+Defaults to `false`.

+- `sectionClass`: The CSS class set to the element wrapping all footnotes at the bottom of the page.
+Can be set to an empty string to remove the CSS class.
+Defaults to `'footnotes'`.

+- `headingClass`: The CSS class set to the heading element introducing the footnotes at the bottom of the page for screen reader users.
+Can be set to an empty string to remove the CSS class.
+Defaults to `'sr-only'`.

+- `backRefLabel`: ARIA label of the links referring back to the location in the text of the page where the footnote has been referred from.
+Defaults to `'Back to reference {0}'`.
+The placeholder `{0}` will be replaced by the footnote marker text.

 ## Limitations